-Liquid chromatography (LC) is a technique used to separate, identify, and quantify unknown components in a mixture.
-Before purchasing LC systems, it’s important to consider your application as specific components, including columns and detectors, that are better suited for certain sample types.
+Liquid chromatography (LC) is a technique that can be used to separate, identify, and quantify components in a mixture.
+With various types and configurations available, understanding your lab’s needs and the capabilities of different systems is crucial for guiding your purchasing decision.
 For a list of LC manufacturers, see our online directory: LabManager.com/LC-manufacturers

-5 Questions to Ask When Buying an LC System:
+5 Questions to Ask When Buying a Liquid Chromatograph:

-- What columns will you require for your sample type?
+- What columns are compatible with your sample type?

 - What detector is best suited to your application?

-- What software is available for instrument programming and data analysis, and how easy is it to use?
+- What software is available for instrument programming and data analysis, and how user-friendly is the interface?

-- What post-sales support is available from the manufacturer?
+- What level of post-sales support and warranty options are available from the manufacturer?

 - Would a pre-owned LC system better accommodate your budget?

 Size exclusion chromatography (SEC) is a type of LC that separates molecules based on size.
 SEC is a valuable method for separating and characterizing monoclonal antibodies and other therapeutic proteins.
 Learn more about best practices for developing chromatography methods for monoclonal antibody analysis at LabManager.com/SEC-antibody-analysis